Dental x-ray machines are essential tools for keeping your teeth and mouth healthy.

-These machines use a small amount of radiation to create images of your teeth and bones.
+They use a small amount of radiation to take detailed pictures of your teeth and bones.

-Let’s try and explain the different types of dental X-ray machines, their operation, safety measures, and the benefits they offer.
+We’ll explain the different types of dental x-ray machines, how they operate, the safety measures in place, and the benefits they provide.

 1. Unveiling the Two Types of Dental X-Ray Machines